Microsoft/azure-docs.pt-pt/articles/blockchain/workbench/use-api.md

 ## <a name="list-workflows-for-an-application"></a>Listar fluxos de trabalho para uma aplicação

-Quando um usuário seleciona o aplicativo blockchain aplicável (como **transferência de ativos**), o cliente blockchain recupera todos os fluxos de trabalho do aplicativo blockchain específico.
+Once a user selects the applicable blockchain application (such as **Asset Transfer**), the blockchain client retrieves all workflows of the specific blockchain application.
 Em seguida, os utilizadores podem selecionar o fluxo de trabalho aplicável antes de serem apresentadas todas as instâncias de contrato inteligente para o fluxo de trabalho.
 Cada aplicação de blockchain tem um ou mais fluxos de trabalho e cada fluxo de trabalho tem zero ou instâncias de contrato inteligente.
-Para um aplicativo cliente blockchain que tem apenas um fluxo de trabalho, é recomendável ignorar o fluxo de experiência do usuário que permite aos usuários selecionar o fluxo de trabalho apropriado.
-Nesse caso, a **transferência de ativos** tem apenas um fluxo de trabalho, também chamado de **transferência de ativos**.
+For a blockchain client application that has only one workflow, we recommend skipping the user experience flow that allows users to select the appropriate workflow.
+In this case, **Asset Transfer** has only one workflow, also called **Asset Transfer**.

 Utilize a [API Workflows GET de Aplicações](https://docs.microsoft.com/rest/api/azure-blockchain-workbench/applications/workflowsget):